 TAMU requires all graduate students to file an approved degree plan with the Office of Graduate and Professional Studies (OGAPS.
 The history department requires students to complete this plan before the beginning of the third semester of course work.
 Students who do not fulfill this obligation will have their records ‘blocked’ and will not be able to register for further course work.
 The degree plan lists the courses the student plans to take during his/her tenure at TAMU, and the department expects the plan to reflect sufficient breadth in historical studies.
 This would include a geographical and/or temporal diversity in choosing course work and your fields of study.
 For American historians specifically, this means inclusion of a field outside the North American continent.
 We recommend students work closely with the chair of their advisory committee in developing the degree plan.
 Please be advised that the Department Head reserves the right to reject any degree plan that does not demonstrate sufficient breadth.
 Students moving from the MA to the PhD program will submit a separate plan for each degree.
+All students are required to take HIST 628 and HIST 629.
+These are the only required courses.
 No course may be listed on both degree plans.
 All members of the student’s advisory committee, as well as the Associate Director of Graduate Studies and the Department Head, will sign the plan.
 Students are advised to work closely with the chair of their advisory committee in developing the degree plan.
 The final degree plan must meet all requirements of the history department and the Office of Graduate and Professional Studies (OGAPS).

 To access the degree plan website and to begin to create a degree plan, go to: https://ogsdpss.tamu.edu/